-Finland has many lakes, rivers, small waters and peatland forests, which is why it is important to pay attention to water protection in forestry.
-The greatest water impacts are caused by ditch cleaning and supplementary ditching, regeneration felling and related ground preparation and fertilization.
-Forestry measures shall be designed in such a way that they do not impair the status of small waters or the quality of groundwater.
+Finland has many lakes, rivers, small waters\ and peatland\ forests, which is why it is important to pay attention to water protection in forestry.
+The greatest water impacts are caused by ditch cleaning and supplementary ditching\, regeneration felling\ and related ground preparation and fertilization.
+Forestry measures shall be designed in such a way that they do not impair the status of small waters\ or the quality of groundwater.

 Finland's Fifth Assessment of Threatened Species was completed in 2019.
 Of the approximately 22,400 species it examined, 11.9% were identified as threatened, for a total of 2,667 species.
 Nearly a third of the endangered species, 833 species, live primarily in forests.
-Changes in forest habitats and the closure of open areas through natural forest regeneration are major causes of threat.
+Changes in forest habitats and the closure of open areas through natural\ forest regeneration are major causes of threat.
 In addition to species, an assessment of threatened habitats has also been done.
 According to the Assessment of Threatened Habitats published in 2018, three quarters of the 34 forest habitats assessed and slightly more than half of the mire types, were assessed as threatened.

-3.4 Multiple use of forests and everyman's rights
+A.3.4 Multiple use of forests and everyman's rights\

 In Finnish forests, anyone can travel and pick berries and mushrooms freely.
 This activity does not need a permit, not even on private land.
-Recreational use is based on statutory and traditional everyman's rights.
-However, the precondition is that the exercise of everyman's rights does not cause harm or damage to land use, nature or other users of everyman's rights.
+Recreational use is based on statutory and traditional everyman's rights\.
+However, the precondition is that the exercise of everyman's rights\ does not cause harm or damage to land use, nature or other users of everyman's rights\.
 Hunting, collecting firewood, making a fire and driving a motor vehicle always require the permission of the landowner.

 Finnish forests are characterized by their multiple uses.
 In the same forest it is possible to pick berries, hunt, hike, grow industrial wood and support biodiversity.
 Forests are important recreational environments, and much of the recreational use of forests takes place in commercial forests.
 Although forest roads are built mainly for the needs of forestry, they also serve other people in nature very much.
 The growing popularity of forest-based nature tourism and recreational use brings new forest-related needs and goals alongside wood production.
+This will increase the need for coordination between different objectives, inclusive decision-making and cooperation between stakeholders.